mliew21396/remote-work-u2/week-6/cultural-blog.md

 This week you will look into a new topic called stereotype threat.
 DBC is an amazing place, but it's also easy to suffer from impostor syndrome or stereotype threat depending on your background.
 It's a good idea to learn a bit about these concepts to prepare yourself for the possibility.
 Remember to time-box about an hour for each blog post.

-For some people, particularly those in marginalized groups, this prompt may seem to easy.
-Sharing your experiences can help others gain perspective.
-That said, only share what you feel comfortable sharing.

 ## Release 0: Copy the Template

 In your [USERNAME].github.io/blog directory, copy your blog template into a new HTML file named `c6-stereotype-threat.html`.